Flat Rate Fees

 Premium/Discount Schedules

-The same Premium/Discount Schedule name must be used to represent all types of flat rate fees that will be applied at settlements (example: the schedule name used in the following example is FltFee).
+The same Premium/Discount Schedule name must be used to represent all types of flat rate fees that will be applied at Settlements (Ex: the schedule name used in the following example is FltFee).
 This name must be unique and used only to represent flat rate type fees.

-A Premium/Discount table for each type of flat rate fee that is charged needs to be set up for each commodity that the flat rate fee applies to and must be set as the Master Table
+A Premium/Discount table for each type of flat rate fee that is charged needs to be set up for each Commodity to which the flat rate fee applies and must be set as the Master Table.

-A grade factor must be set up for each type of flat fee to be charged.
+• Grade Factor – A Grade Factor must be set up for each type of flat fee to be charged.

-A settlement deduction must be set up for each type of flat fee to be charged.
+• Settlement Deduction – A Settlement Deduction must be set up for each type of flat fee to be charged.

-The Flat Fee PD Schedule name that represents all flat rate fees must be entered in the Preference textbox.
+• Preference – The Flat Fee PD Schedule name that represents all flat rate fees must be entered on the Purchases tab at Grain / Setup / Preferences.

 Setup

-Go to Grain / Setup / Grade Factors and click Add.
+1. Go to Grain / Setup / Grade Factors and choose Add.

-Add a grade factor for each type of flat fee that could be applied at settlement.
+2. Add a Grade Factor for each type of flat fee that could be applied at settlement.

-Go to Grain / Setup / Settlement Deductions and click Add.
+3. Go to Grain / Setup / Settlement Deductions and select Add.

-Go to Grain / Setup / Premium/Discount Tables and click Add.
+5. Go to Grain / Setup / Premium/Discount Tables and select Add.

-Set up a Premium/Discount table for each type of flat rate fee that can be applied.
-There will be one table for each commodity.
+6. Set up a Premium/Discount table for each type of flat rate fee that can be applied.
+There will be one table for each Commodity.

-Go to Grain / Setup / Preferences / Preferences / Purchases tab.
+7. Go to the Purchases tab at Grain / Setup / Preferences.

-Enter the schedule name that represents flat rate type fees into the Flat Fee PD Schedule preference text box.
+8. Enter the schedule name that represents flat rate type fees into the Flat Fee PD Schedule field.

-NOTE: The Flat Fee PD Schedule specified in the Preference textbox will cause the dollar amount of the PD to be calculated ONLY at the time of settlement.
+Note: The Flat Fee PD Schedule specified here will cause the dollar amount of the PD to be calculated ONLY at the time of Settlement.

 Report Example